To laugh often and much;

 To know even one life has breathed easier because you have lived.

 Ralph Waldo Emerson is one of my favorite thinkers, and that quote really spoke to me this morning.

 I tend to be hard on myself – comparing myself to others, and the outward expressions of their success: prestigious job with matching paycheck, or even just the ability to pay the rent.
 I especially have to be careful about checking my envy of those who are so adept and prolific in outward expressions of creativity.

 I think back on my life and want to change decisions made in the past, but I know those changes would sever my connection to those who love me for who I really am.
 I am so blessed to have finally found people who value integrity and not only accept, but expect, authenticity from me.
 It’s a new kind of challenge, after a lifetime of trying to force myself into a box I was never meant to fit.

-There is another quote that is making it’s rounds of the internet this morning, that showed up just as I needed it:
+There is another quote that is making its rounds of the internet this morning.
+It showed up just as I needed it:

 ”Developing self-esteem requires an act of revolution, or several mini-revolutions, in which we begin to separate from group thought and establish our own sense of authority.”